Doak Turner: From Radio Networks to Music Row’s Networking Maven

 “I’m living my dream,” he said in August 2008.
 “My years in Nashville have been the happiest of my life.”
 “I am a poster child for God sends people much more talented and smarter into your life to keep you on your journey”.

 Turner moved to Charlotte in 1987 in the radio business, and by the mid-1990s he was working in Radio for one of North Carolina’s most famous exports – NASCAR.
 He syndicated NASCAR Country, building a network of more than 300 stations for the company, and selling sponsorships worth in excess of $300,000.
 Doak’s characteristic success helped rekindle his lifelong love for Country music and Radio.
 By this time, he had also been trying his hand at lyric writing for several years.
-He began going to meetings of the Charlotte chapter of the Nashville Songwriters Association International (NSAI), where he first met North Carolina native Byron Hill.
+He started and was the coordinator of Charlotte chapter of the Nashville Songwriters Association International (NSAI), where he first met North Carolina native Byron Hill.
 Hill’s 600-plus Nashville cuts include Tracy Byrd’s “Lifestyles Of The Not So Rich And Famous” and George Strait’s “Fool Hearted Memory.”

 Doak was by now getting the itch to move to Nashville himself, which he at last did in October 2002.
 Three months later, a visitor to Turner’s house mentioned a weekly party of songwriters in Greenwich Village, New York, where spaghetti was served to every tunesmith who sang a new song.
 “That was a cold Sunday afternoon, and I remember thinking how much I missed having dinner with my family.
 So I invited 30 of my peers over for dinner on that Third Sunday of March 2003.
 The next month we ordered 50 pounds of barbecue and had the first Guitar-B-Q.”

 The Nashville Muse began in a similar serendipitous way.
 Doak was visiting songwriting friends in San Diego when someone suggested, “why don’t you send out a newsletter?
 That seed of an idea grew into the Nashville Muse,” Turner says.
-The idea itself is simple, but the painstaking execution, and the growth into a fully-sponsored E-newsletter with 1000′s of readers a week, is pure Doak energy, enthusiasm, and work ethic.
-February 2013 will celebrate TEN Years of the Nashville Muse!
+Whe idea itself is simple, but the painstaking execution, and the growth into a fully-sponsored E-newsletter with 1,000′s of readers a week, is pure Doak energy, enthusiasm, and work ethic.
+February 2013 celebrated TEN Years of the Nashville Muse!

 Doak has started the Artist Workshop in December of 2012 that will feature artists and pros in the industry to give the up and coming artists an opportunity to learn from the pros in the industry – entertainment attorneys, other artists, promoters, booking agents, publishers, consultants and others in the industry to inform the artists on the do’s and don’ts, marketing/branding and the realities of being a successful artists.
-The workshops are held at Two Old Hippies in The Gulch in Nashville.
-Check the Nashville Muse for details and dates for the workshops.
+The workshops are held the first Tuesday of each month at Two Old Hippies in The Gulch in Nashville.

 Doak is now the Representative for www.ottoprint.com OTTO Print – the makers of the Backstage Pass, laminates, wristbands and all your printing needs for your music journey.
 Dave Otto invented the backstage pass and laminates and Doak is the first representative the company has ever worked with outside of the company headquarters in Dayton, KY.